 Typically today, the user types in a user name and password to be authenticated.
 In future releases of OS X, the user might produce a smart card, use a biometric identifier, such as a fingerprint or retinal scan, or use a combination of authentication methods.

 When your application requests authorization of the user, you can set an option that allows the Security Server to interact with the user.
-Doing so tells the Security Server to request proof of identity from the user for authentication purposes, as needed.
+Doing so tells the Security Server to request proof of identity, or consent, from the user for authentication purposes, as needed.

 The Security Server